Gardening

 Frequently Asked Questions (FAQs) about how to keep deer out of your garden or yard

-Another common claim we’ve heard is that Irish Spring (the popular soap) will keep deer out of a garden or yard.
-Supposedly, deer don’t like the smell so it keeps them away.
+Another common claim we’ve heard is that Irish Spring (and/or other soap bars) will keep deer out of a garden or yard.
+Supposedly, deer don’t like the strong scent of the soap so it keeps them away.
 Is this true or not?

-Our good friends who live down the street from us recently put Irish Spring soap to the test in their summer garden after having deer problems.
+Last year, our good friends who live down the street from us put Irish Spring soap to the test in their summer garden after having deer problems.
 When we say “put to the test” we mean they probably put out at least one bar of soap for every 3 square feet.
 It was certainly smelly enough to keep us out of their garden!

 The results?
-Deer ate every plant to the ground, repeatedly – even plants sitting inches from the soap.
+Deer ate every plant to the ground, repeatedly – even plants sitting inches from bars of soap.
+Apparently, the deers’ sense of hunger was stronger than their sense of smell in this case.

 The sweet potato vines in the background have been mowed to the ground by deer multiple times despite being surrounded by Irish Spring soap.
 Irish Spring was not an effective deer deterrent in this case.